shashifed/Netflix-Movie-Recommendation-System-/README.md

 2.Content-based filtering

 Content-based methods gives recommendations based on the similarity of two movie contents or attributes while collaborative methods make a prediction on posible preferences using a matrix with ratings on different songs.

+Brief Idea on Content Based Filtering

+Content-based filtering methods are based on a description of the item and a profile of the user's preferences.
+These methods are best suited to situations where there is known data on an item (name, location, description, etc.), but not on the user.
+Content-based recommenders treat recommendation as a user-specific classification problem and learn a classifier for the user's likes and dislikes based on an item's features.

+Advantages of Content Based Filtering

+1.No data from other users is required to start making recommendations.

+2.Recommendations are highly relevant to the user.

+3.Recommendations are transparent to the user.

+4.Content-based filtering systems are generally easier to create.